 1 January: New Year’s Day dive (Nieuwjaarsduik)

-Late January–early February: Rotterdam International Film Festival
+23 January–3 February: Rotterdam International Film Festival

-January/February: Chinese New Year in the Netherlands
+5 February: Chinese New Year

-Multicultural Netherlands has one of the largest Chinese communities in Europe, predominantly living in Amsterdam, Rotterdam and The Hague, in which there is a range of events celebrating the Chinese New Year.
-In Amsterdam, head to Dam Square and Nieuwmarkt/Zeedijk to see dragon parades, lion dances and fireworks.
+Multicultural Netherlands has one of the largest Chinese communities in Europe, predominantly living in Amsterdam, Rotterdam and The Hague, in which there are a range of events celebrating the Chinese New Year.
+In Amsterdam, head to Dam Square and the Nieuwmarkt/Zeedijk to see dragon parades, lion dances and fireworks.
 You can also attend special activities in De Bijenkorf department store, including calligraphy workshops, music performances and tea ceremonies, or in the Buddhist temple Fo Guang Shan He Hua.

-February: Carnival (Mardi Gras), Maastricht
+3–5 March: Carnival (Mardi Gras), Maastricht

 This Dutch town stages one of Europe’s biggest and most lively carnivals.
-For three days, from 10 February to 13 February 2018, the ‘Prince of Fools’ (Prince Carnival) and his entourage lead the city and the celebrations, with increasing numbers of people preparing costumes, materials and floats for the grand Carnival parade (Boonte Störrem).
+For three days, the ‘Prince of Fools’ (Prince Carnival) and his entourage lead the city and the celebrations, with increasing numbers of people preparing costumes, materials and floats for the grand Carnival parade (Boonte Störrem).

 March: Opening of Keukenhof Gardens (near Lisse)

-March: Festival of trees (Boomfeestdag)
+13 March: Festival of trees (Boomfeestdag)

-April–May: National Restaurant Week
+11–27 March: National Restaurant Week

-Mid-April: World Press Photo exhibition
+13 April–7 July: World Press Photo exhibition

-Each year the world’s largest photography competition starts in Amsterdam’s Nieuwe Kerk before touring 45 countries worldwide.
+Each year the world’s largest World Press Photo exhibition starts in Amsterdam’s Nieuwe Kerk before touring 45 countries worldwide.

-April–early May: Flower Parade (Bloemencorso), Noordwijk to Haarlem
+10–14 April: Flower Parade (Bloemencorso), Noordwijk to Haarlem

 April 27: King’s Day (Koningsdag), Amsterdam

 King’s Day, formerly Queen’s Day, is the annual Netherlands festival in honour of King Willem-Alexander, whose investiture took place on 13 April, 2013.
-A quarter of a million locals and tourists cascade into the centre of Amsterdam for what feels like the world’s biggest street party, in addition to celebrations held all over the Netherlands.
+More than half a million locals and tourists cascade into the centre of Amsterdam for what feels like the world’s biggest street party, in addition to celebrations held all over the Netherlands.
 There is a gigantic sunrise to sunset street carnival, while the city centre fills with stalls manned by everyone from kids selling old toys to a unique flea market and a range of bands playing on stages in the streets of Rembrandtsplein and Prinsengracht, as it’s the one day people can sell without a licence.
 Special performances from musicians and theatrical folk are held for children and there are parades to entertain everyone.
 Orange ribbons, orange hair and orange-painted faces are everywhere, as are Dutch flags — don something orange, too, to fit in.
 The celebrations reach their climax in the evening with a firework display that emblazons the night sky.
 For party-goers, celebrations and music concerts start the night before on Koningsnacht.
-Read more in Expatica’s guide to King’s Day events and tips on surviving King’s Day.
+Explore Expatica’s guide to King’s Day events and tips on surviving King’s Day.

 4 May: Remembrance Day (Herdenkingsdag)

 Remembrance Day in the Netherlands commemorates all those who lost their lives in wars or peacekeeping missions since the outbreak of World War II.
 The main events are held in Amsterdam’s Dam Square, usually attended by members of the royal family and government, although events are held around the country, notably in Waalsdorpervlakte near The Hague and the war cemetery Grebbeberg.
-Dutch flags fly at half mast and there is a two-minute silence at 8pm, typically when people in towns gather around a monument, listen to speeches and lay wreaths as part of this festival in the Netherlands.
+Dutch flags fly at half mast and there is a two-minute silence at 20:00, typically when people in towns gather around a monument, listen to speeches and lay wreaths as part of this festival in the Netherlands.

 5 May: Liberation Day (Bevrijdingsdag)